innawendell/player/README.md

 Clone the repo and run:
 `python setup.py install`

-or install via pip from the github directory:
+or install using pip from the github directory in the regular mode:

 `pip install git+https://github.com/innawendell/player.git`

-or using the "editable" mode:
+or in the "editable" mode:
 `pip install git+https://github.com/innawendell/player.git#egg=player`

 ## txt_processor.py